Thomas Kaufman: Early life and education

 Kaufman enrolled in California State University at Northridge in 1962.
 There he joined the laboratory of George Lefevre.
 This inspired Kaufman to pursue a career in genetics and to use the Drosophila as his model system of choice.
 Kaufman attained his Ph.D from the University of Texas in 1970.
 While there he did his graduate work with Burke Judd.
 His work focused on saturation mutagenesis as well as the developmental genetics of the Zeste- White region of the Drosophila X Chromosome.
 This research became a classic study in genetics.
-The purpose was to test the “one gene – one chromosome” hypothesis.
+The purpose was to test the “one gene – one band” hypothesis.
 Their results helped to estimate the size of the Drosophila genome long before gene sequencing was a thing.
 Kaufman went on to join David Suzuki’s group at the University of British Columbia.
 He served as a postdoctoral associate, and their research involved temperature sensitive mutations.